LauraBeatris/m2m-auth/docs/pages/research/propelauth/index.md

 ---
-title: "Propelauth"
+title: "DX Research - Propelauth"
 ---

 # Propelauth

 - Provides a hosted UI for creating API keys.
-- Closer to a service-to-service tokens mechanism then a OAuth flow
+- Due to the nature of the generated keys, it's closer to a service-to-service tokens mechanism than an OAuth flow with `client_id` and `client_secret`.
 - Exposes different token types: `Personal` and `Organization`
 - Doesn't support scopes for granular permissions